dxe303/MiCM-summer-project/README.md

 # MiCM-summer-project

-Analysis of 2D and 3D models of neural electrical activity in Parkinson’s disease
+Data visualization tools for MEA data of 2D and 3D cell cultures

 ## Installation:
 Dependencies: